lordofwizard/mcserver/README.md

 After you restarted your server, all the changes are saved into your server.

 ## Changing/Customize Variables
-So image this part, so you want to setup a server that is on 1.12.2 but you can't because the script *"only"* does it install the latest version possible.
-Well you can now change the version of your server.
+If you want to change the variables inside the script or just tweak something for your server to work, you can change and edit the varibles/
 - To do this, go to either `/JavaInstallScripts` or `/BedrockInstallScripts` on `Cloud Shell Editor`

 The following `Java` servers are supported for custom variables: